 By the original big-tent definition of the alt-right as anybody who questions the hegemonic dogma of racial sameness and disagrees with the war on white racism, then I am most definitely a member of the alt-right.
 That said, I hardly fit the mould of the alt-right as it has come to exist in the public conscience in the era of Trump.
 I am highly open-minded, and aim to walk astride the ever-precarious middle path.

 Perhaps I ought to call myself alt-alt-right.
 I am certainly not a right-winger, and I disagree with many of the beliefs, sentiments, and dispositions that often accompany the belief in race-realism.
 To put it plainly, I am not a white nationalist, white supremacist, or neo-fascist (or paleo-fascist!).
 I do not harbor any hopes for a “New Roman Empire”.
-Regarding ‘white supremacism’, I don’t think there’s anything fundamentally special about the fuzzy set of human lineages that are colloquially referred to as the ‘white race’, and I don’t think that the achievements Western civilization can be attributed solely due to any “white genius” per se, to use the language of Richard Spencer.
+Regarding ‘white supremacism’, I don’t think there’s anything fundamentally special about the fuzzy set of human lineages that are colloquially referred to as the ‘white race’, and I don’t think that the achievements Western civilization can be attributed solely due to any “white genius”.